inshal007/RTC-Chat/README.md

 - uuid - used to create room id.
 - npm - Package manager.
 - git - Version Control.
-- Heroku - Deploymening the application.
+- Heroku - Deploying the application.

 # NOTE
 The app isn't responsive(not mobile friendly).
 And only clients on the same subnet can have realtime p2p audio and video chat, since i havent set up a STUN server.